THE DREAMER PROJECT

 The Environment

-Together these approaches form an environment — a set of tools for testing the hypothesis that consciousness comes first.
+Together these approaches form an environment — a set of tools for exploring the premise that consciousness comes first.
 They are provisional, adaptable, and subject to refinement as the work unfolds.

-Less about immediate relief, more about sustained re-identification with One Mind.
+Less about immediate relief, more about gradually shifting identification toward One Mind.

-The method of the Dreamer Project unfolds through three families of practice.
-Each offers portable tools for testing the premise that consciousness comes first.
+The Dreamer Project’s method unfolds through three families of practice — each offering portable tools for testing the premise that consciousness comes first.

-Explore the Practice Library & Field Tools →
+Explore the Practice Gallery & Field Tools →

 Sharing outputs.